AionSystem/AIONSYSTEM/README.md

 ## Private Repositories — High-Risk Domains

-`[S]` A portion of AION System's work operates under private repositories.
-Private repos cover: internal session architecture and memory systems, companion AI infrastructure, unreleased framework specifications at early convergence stages, client-facing certification tooling, an in-development constitutionally-governed MMORPG (Phase 0 specification), and high-stakes domain research (medical, legal, security) where premature release carries real-world risk.
+`[S]` A portion of AION System's work operates under private repositories: internal session architecture and memory systems, companion AI infrastructure, unreleased framework specifications at early convergence stages, client-facing certification tooling, an in-development constitutionally-governed MMORPG (Phase 0 specification), and high-stakes domain research (medical, legal, security) where premature release carries real-world risk.

 Private work follows the same epistemic standards as public work.
-The decision to withhold is architectural — not a signal of lower quality.
+The decision to withhold is architectural, not a signal of lower quality.
 Tier-zero and safety-critical materials are not released until they have passed documented adversarial review.

 > **Personality Layer Note:** The ANIMA/SYNARA architecture includes a full consent protocol, a crisis response gradient with graduated intervention tiers, and cryptographic sealing via the Sovereign Trace Protocol.
-It is not a chatbot skin.
-It is a constitutionally governed identity system built to the same epistemic standards as every public framework.
+It is not a chatbot skin — it is a constitutionally governed identity system built to the same epistemic standards as every public framework.
 Documentation available on request.

 Collaboration inquiries for private work require: (a) demonstrated familiarity with the public stack, (b) a scoped proposal identifying a specific gap, and (c) direct contact before any access discussion.